Dheeraj-Bhaskaruni/docker_gpu/README.md

 - NVIDIA for the CUDA Toolkit and GPU support
 - The TensorFlow team for providing the machine learning library
 - Docker for their container platform

+## Hoping to build it for Linux soon!